Community Help Needed to Save Rye Retail by Reopening Purchase Street

 The street closure has been detrimental to the retailers on Purchase Street.
 Customers have told me that they no longer regularly shop in Rye because of the closure.
 More than one person has told me that they used to come every morning to buy a coffee but “because it’s such a hassle” they go to the Rye Ridge Shopping Center instead.

 Drive-by traffic is imperative for retailers, and Purchase Street is a busy main street, which is why so many retailers chose to open here.
+Retail shop owners who are struggling to grow their business may consider seeking convenience store consult services.

 Many have asked why the retailers don’t stay open at night.
 Many of us have tried but found it wasn’t cost-effective.